-A Financial Responsibility Insurance Certificate (SR-22) is a type of motor vehicle liability insurance.
-An SR-22 can be issued by most insurance providers and certifies that an individual has the minimum liability insurance as required by law.
-An insurance provider will automatically notify the Texas Department of Public Safety (DPS) when an SR-22 is cancelled, terminated or lapses.
+A Financial Responsibility Insurance Certificate (SR-22) is required by the Texas Transportation Code Chapter 601 to verify that you are maintaining motor vehicle liability insurance.
+A SR-22 can be issued by most insurance providers and certifies that you have the minimum liability insurance as required by law.
+An insurance provider will automatically notify the Department when a SR-22 is cancelled, terminated or lapses.

 The minimum liability coverage amounts required by law are: